LonelyFort/confirmation-email-on-tele-miniapp/README.md

 After inputting, they will receive an email from (sender) with a message "Hi!".

 Disclaimer: As this is a mini side project, I used the test domain as the sender for the email.
 Please use a proper domain if you want to deploy to production.
+Disclaimer 2: Since the bot reply logic is written in python, the script has to be ran continuously which is done by either a private server or a cloud server.
+Since this is a mini-project I will not be using either.
+If you want demonstration of the bot please leave a message.